22 April 2025

 • Check the classification.
 A common trap involves contributions made for self-employed clients being incorrectly classified as employer contributions.
 Any contributions incorrectly classified as an employer contribution will need to be reclassified as a personal contribution before a deduction notice can be accepted.

-• Be mindful of the concessional contribution cap ($27,500 for the 2023-24 financial year).
+• Be mindful of the concessional contribution cap ($30,000 for the 2024-25 financial year or a higher amount a carry-forward cap can be used).
 Excess concessional contributions will be included in the client’s assessable income and taxed at marginal tax rates (less a 15% offset for tax paid by the super fund).
 Clients may elect to withdraw up to 85% of the excess contribution amount.
 If a client does not withdraw this amount, the excess concessional contribution will count towards the non-concessional contribution cap.

 Further help